thirumurthis/projects/go-operator/go_operator_blog.md

-Following the operator-sdk blog, in this blog will detail how we can use operator framework to deploy a simple spring boot application in Kuberentes cluster.
+In this blog have created an example of how operator-sdk can be used to deploy a SpringBoot application to Kubernetes cluster.

+Following this [operator-sdk blog](https://thirumurthi.hashnode.dev/extend-kubernetes-api-with-operator-sdk), this article briefly shows the Go code to programatically create the manifests and deploy to K8S cluster.

 Pre-requesites:
- - KinD CLI installed
+ - KinD CLI installed and Cluster running
  - WSL2 installed
- - GoLang installed
+ - GoLang installed in WSL12
- - Operator-SDK cli
+ - Operator-SDK cli installed in WSL2

-The SpringBoot application is a simple app which expose as end-point which will read the a value passed in the configuration.
-For example, if the configuration is added to application.yaml it will be fetched and displayed.

-The workflow,

-### Building the app and pushing the images
-  - First the SpringBoot applicaton Jar should be built
+In order to demonstrate the operator-sdk usage, we have a simple SpringBoot application which exposes an simple endpoint at 8080.
+The endpoint will read the value from the configuration file `application.yaml` or if the values passed via environment variables.

+Create image of the SpringBoot application
+   - Build the jar for the SpringBoot application, using `maven clean install`.
-  - The Dockerfile will convert the Jar to image and it will be pushed to Docker hub.
+   - Create a Dockerfile to convert the jar artifact to image and push it to Dockerhub.

-### Deploying the image without operator-sdk
-  - We will create a set of manifests - Deployment, Service and ConfigMap

-### With Operator-SDK we can create a Custom Resource Definition which will include all the resource in a single Custom Resource Yaml file.

-- The operator-sdk scafolded project will generate a *type.go file which includes set of Go Structs constructs used to define the CRD manifests.
+1. Conventional way of deploying the image to Kubernetes (without operator-sdk)
+  - Create different manifests
+        - ConfigMap
+        - Service
+        - Deployment (mount the ConfigMap as a volume)

+2. Operator-Sdk approach
+  - Once the project is scaffold and initalized, we need to update the `*types.go` file generated.
+This file will be used to generate the CRD yaml.
+Which can be generated when using the `make generate manifests`, from the WSL2 terminal.
+  - The Reconciler logic needs to be updated, in this case we use the `k8s.io` library to create ConfigMap, Service and Deployment GoLang objects.
+In the reconciler logic, we simply create the resource if not found, else we update it.

-SpringBoot application entry point code
+- Below is the SpringBoot application entry point

 ```java
 package com.app.app;